Security

 Loss/theft of the device

-- Use your seed (and passphrase) to restore to a new device in a safe location .
+- Restore on a new device in a safe location (seed + passphrase).

 Potentially exposed seed

-- Move all funds immediately to a new seed/passphrase.
+- Immediately move all funds to a new seed/passphrase.

 Suspected malware/phishing

-- Cut the connection, isolate the machine, change your passwords offline.
+- Disconnect, isolate the machine, change passwords offline.

-- Reinstall cleanly or use a clean machine dedicated to sensitive operations.
+- Reinstall cleanly or use a dedicated, clean machine.

 Quick Glossary

-A sequence of 12/24 BIP39 words that allows you to regenerate all your keys.
-Keep offline , never on a connected device.
+A 12/24 word sequence, BIP39, which allows you to regenerate all your keys.
+Keep offline.

 Passphrase